smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Overview

-The OCR-Keepers protocol is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.
+The OCR-Keepers protocol is a decentralized execution engine for automating smart contracts interaction, with a generic and extensible triggering mechanism.

+The protocol is composed of offchain components which we will discuss in this document, and onchain contracts.

+The offchain components are responsible for the following:

+- **State management** - keeping track of the state of the system, including upkeeps, triggers, and results
+- **Triggering** - listening to external events and triggering the execution of smart contracts based on those events
+- **Eligibility** - determining whether a upkeep+trigger is eligible to perform based on on-chain check pipeline.
+- **Consensus** - coming to agreement among nodes on what upkeeps are eligible to perform
+- **Execution** - executing the agreed, eligible upkeeps on-chain

 ## Boundaries